python-telegram-bot/python-telegram-bot/README.rst

 Telegram API support
 ====================

-All types and methods of the Telegram Bot API **4.8** are supported.
+All types and methods of the Telegram Bot API **4.8** are fully supported.

 ==========
 Installing